Where'd you get that fizz?

 Intro: This social, cultural, and culinary history charts soda's remarkable, world-changing journey from awe-inspiring natural mystery to ubiquity.
 Off-the-wall and offbeat stories abound.
 The story of soda is the story of the modern world, a tale of glamorous bubbles, sparkling dreams, big bucks, miracle cures, and spreading waistlines.
 Fizz: How Soda Shook Up the World charts soda’s remarkable, world-changing journey from awe-inspiring natural mystery to ubiquitous presence in all our lives.

 Along the way you’ll meet the patent medicine peddlers who spawned some of the world’s biggest brands with their all-healing concoctions, as well as the grandees of science and medicine mesmerized by the magic of bubbling water.
-You’ll discover how fizzy pop cashed in on Prohibition, helped presidents reach the White House, and became public health enemy number one
+You’ll discover how fizzy pop cashed in on Prohibition, helped presidents reach the White House, and became public health enemy number one.

 You’ll learn how Pepsi put the fizz in Apple’s marketing, how Coca-Cola joined the space race, and how soda’s sticky sweet allure defined and built nations.
 And you’ll find out how an alleged soda-loving snail rewrote the law books.